11 best food processors for chopping, slicing and shredding

 - No jug attachment

 This is a great food processor if you're looking for a reasonably priced machine that will do the basics with minimum fuss.
-The components are pared back but highly effective, working thorugh ingredients quickly and efficiently.
+The components are pared back but highly effective, working through ingredients quickly and efficiently.
 The materials all feel well-made, from the stylish outer shell to the strong blades.

-4. Sage The Kitchen Wizz Peel & Dice – best food processor for gadget lovers
+Sage The Kitchen Wizz Peel & Dice

 - Dazzling build quality